vyasprashant/automated-release-notes/README.md

-# Release Notes Accelerator
+# Release Notes Accelerator (No UI)

-This project is a Dockerized tool for generating release notes from Jira issues, offering both a web-based UI (via Streamlit) and a command-line interface (CLI).
-It supports multiple summarization methods (Hugging Face, OpenAI, Ollama) and output options (Markdown file, Confluence, or both).
+This is the baseline version of the Release Notes Accelerator, a Python tool for generating release notes from Jira issues.
+It processes Jira data, summarizes issues using configurable methods (Hugging Face, OpenAI, Ollama), and outputs release notes to a Markdown file.
+This version does not include a user interface (UI) or advanced command-line options, relying instead on a `config.yaml` file for settings.

 ## Features
-- **Dual Interface**: Choose between a user-friendly Streamlit UI or a flexible CLI.
+- **Core Logic**: Fetches Jira issues, categorizes them, and generates summaries.
-- **Summarizers**: Supports Hugging Face, OpenAI, and Ollama for summarizing Jira issues.
+- **Summarizers**: Supports Hugging Face, OpenAI, and Ollama for issue summarization.
-- **Output Options**: Generate release notes as a Markdown file, publish to Confluence, or both.
+- **Output**: Saves release notes as a Markdown file.
-- **Dockerized**: Runs seamlessly in Docker containers, including Ollama support.
+- **Config-Driven**: Uses a YAML configuration file for all settings.

 ## Prerequisites
-- **Docker**: Installed and running on your system.
+- **Python 3.9**: Installed on your system.
 - **Jira Access**: Valid Jira credentials (username and API token).
-- **Confluence Access** (optional): Valid Confluence credentials for publishing.
+- **Dependencies**: Install required Python packages (see `requirements.txt`).

 ## Project Structure
 ```
 arnr2/
-├── Dockerfile
 ├── README.md
-├── cli.py             # Core logic and CLI interface
+├── cli.py             # Main script with core logic
-├── entry.py           # Entry point to choose UI or CLI
-├── ui.py              # Streamlit UI
+├── config.yaml        # Configuration file (create manually)
 ├── requirements.txt   # Python dependencies
-├── .streamlit/
-│   └── config.toml    # Streamlit configuration
 ├── fetchers/
 │   └── jira_fetcher.py
 ├── summarizers/